Clothes Dryer Vent Safety & Installation Tips

 - Reduce drying time and operating costs

-- Less likely to be punctured and leak back into room
+- Less likely to be punctured and leak back into the room

-- Maintenance is easier and cleaning doesn’t damage plastic or foil
+- Maintenance is better, and a cleaning doesn’t damage plastic or foil

 Clothes Dryer & Dryer Vent Temperatures